 HC seeks CBI stand on plea by Rabri Devi against framing of charges in IRCTC case

+In her petition, Rabri Devi said that the trial court “presumed” her role in the alleged conspiracy when no material was available to suggest her involvement

-New Delhi, The Delhi High Court on Friday sought the stand of the CBI on a petition by Rabri Devi, wife of RJD chief Lalu Prasad and former Bihar chief minister, challenging the framing of charges in the alleged IRCTC scam case.
+The Delhi high court on Friday sought the stand of the CBI on a petition by Rabri Devi, wife of RJD chief Lalu Prasad and former Bihar chief minister, challenging the framing of charges in the alleged IRCTC scam case.

 Justice Swarana Kanta Sharma issued notice on her petition and listed it for hearing on January 19, when similar petitions by her husband and son Tejashwi Yadav are also listed.